flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

 Nothing anything familiar?
 We've seen the string `One square needs to be 4096` earlier when we lost the game intentionally.

-Following the code of flow we can see it call two functions, __printf_chk.
-This we know from running the program.
+Following the code of flow we can see it call two functions, `__printf_chk` and `puts`.
+We know from running the program.
 The intresting part is the last line.
-The assembly instruction $ret$ which will exit the applicaton.
+The assembly instruction `ret` which will exit the applicaton.

 Okay now look at the first line, a JE instruction.
 JE obviously fails (false), as the code ran when we tested the application.